 Can I ship supplies to the PBF for my residency?

 Yes, supplies may also be shipped to the PBF at 120 W Cork Street, Winchester, VA 22601.

 What transportation is provided?

 Pick up from Dulles airport or the Martinsburg, WV train station is provided during business hours and must be coordinated with PBF staff.
 The PBF is within walking distance to downtown Winchester.
 Uber and Lyft are available, as well as local taxi companies.
 Winchester has some public transit, but it is not always convenient; residents may coordinate with staff on local transportation needs once here.

 What is expected of me while attending the Peter Bullough Foundation?

 We have created an environment untethered from normal responsibilities for you to work in; we hope you’ll invest time and energy into creating and practicing your art.
-You are not expected to donate art to the PBF at the end of your time here, but we do ask that you give back to the local community in some way while here.
+You are not expected to donate art to the PBF at the end of your time here, but we do ask that you give back to the local community while here.
 Staff are happy to help coordinate a workshop or talk or connect you with other local organizations.
 Finally, while you’re here, we ask that you observe the PBF's code of conduct, respecting the collections and property, as well as that of other residents and our neighbors.
 Disrespectful and disruptive behavior will not be tolerated and could result in being asked to leave early.

 What organizations have you partnered with in the past?